This in-depth guide will help you in creating a beautiful oasis to relax and entertain. No matter how tiny your outdoor space is. Does it sound good?

 Since it’s outdoor season, today we talk about how to make the most of your balcony.
 I will refer to both small and medium-sized balconies.
 I’ll leave out large terraces and patios for which there are different design possibilities and on which it would be ideal to write a separate guide.
 And let’s be honest: large terraces are mostly for the movies!

 Tips & tricks to make the most of your balcony.
 Start with the floor

-Your balcony floor is with high probability is grey, boring concrete.
+Your balcony floor is with high probability grey, boring concrete.
 Practical, yes, but what if it could remind you of a green field or a trip to Portugal?
-Luckily, there are plenty of affordable and easy to install solutions.
+Luckily, there are plenty of affordable and easy-to-install solutions.
 Read on.

 A very popular solution is weather-resistant clip-together tiles that are super easy to lay down.
 They don’t need glue to grip on a pre-existing floor and can be cut to perfectly fit the corners and edges of your balcony.
 They are also very easy to clean, and that never hurts.

 The most known are the Runnen tiles from IKEA: depending on the style you want to achieve, you can choose from wood-looking, stone garden, feldspar porcelain, or faux grass tiles.
 From a decor point of view, what I really like in these tiles is that you can mix and match them (they are all 30×30 cm) creating beautiful patterns that let you forget that boring concrete floor.